urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/reference/quickref/quickref.md

 ####Runes (Expressions)

+- Most runes have a predetermined amount of children, and thus do not need to be closed.

+- Runes that accept an arbitrary number of children are typically closed with `==`, with the exception being the `|` runes, some of which are closed with `--`.

+- In some cases, the second glyph denotes how many 'children' a rune accepts:

+  `-` two
+  `+` three
+  `^` four

+- Backstep pattern: in order to avoid excess parentheses as well as code that flows off the page, the last child of a rune should fall directly below it.
+  The first child should be the furthest to the right, with every subsequent rune 'backstepping' two spaces towards the last child.

+  XX

 The first glyph in a rune defines a rough semantic category of expressions:

 ##### ? : Conditional statements